 Get Tax Forms and Publications

 If you file your taxes by paper, you’ll need copies of some forms, instructions, and worksheets.
-Be aware that a new law has caused recalls and delays of many tax forms, instructions, and publications.

 Get Federal Tax Forms